shibali24/honeycomb/README.md

 - **Finger** (a long-range contact used to speed routing/placement without a full finger table)

 ### Fault-tolerant broadcast
-Honeycomb focuses on **broadcast dissemination** (not a full DHT).
+honeycomb focuses on **broadcast dissemination** (not a full DHT).
 Messages are forwarded along redundant paths:
 - Deterministic forwarding to key neighbors (e.g., first successor + finger)
 - Probabilistic forwarding to additional successors with decreasing probability to increase robustness under failures while limiting traffic
 - **Deduplication** via a message ID set so the network doesn’t explode with repeats